-Musk tests waters on paid verification for Twitter accounts
+Musk floats paid Twitter verification, fires board

 Jason Calacanis, the venture capitalist who tweeted the poll about whether users would pay for verification, said over the weekend he is “hanging out at Twitter a bit and simply trying to be as helpful as possible during the transition.”

 Calacanis said the team already “has a very comprehensive plan to reduce the number of (and visibility of) bots, spammers, & bad actors on the platform.”
-And in the Twitter poll, he asked if users would pay between $5 and $15 to “be verified & get a blue check mark” on Twitter.
+And in the Twitter poll, he asked if users would pay between $5 and $15 monthly to “be verified & get a blue check mark” on Twitter.
 Twitter is currently free for most users because it depends on advertising for its revenue.

 Musk agreed to buy Twitter for $44 billion in April but it wasn’t until Thursday evening that he finally closed the deal, after his attempts to back out of it led to a protracted legal fight with the company.
 Musk’s lawyers are now asking the Delaware Chancery Court to throw out the case, according to a court filing made public Monday.
 The two sides were supposed to go to trial in November if they didn’t close the deal by the end of last week.